SMAC-Group/simts/cran-comments.md

   This is a new submission, which is the reason for the first note.

-  It seems that on Windows architectures, the CHECK returns one NOTE because  the libs subdirectory is then above the 1MB threshold.
-However, it seems    that this NOTE only appears under Windows, but not under Linux or OSX.
-My   understanding is that this inflation of the libs subdirectory is due to the use of Rcpp.
-Indeed, some functions of the simts package have been       written in C++ using Rcpp.
-Without the speed up gained from those C++ functions, this package would become impractical.
+  It appears that within the Windows architecture, the CHECK procedure returns only one NOTE regarding the fact that the libs subdirectory is beyond the 1MB threshold.
+However, this NOTE only occurs for Windows systems while it isn't the case for Linux or OSX.
+My understanding is that this size inflation of the libs subdirectory is due to the use of the Rcpp package.
+Indeed, some functions of the simts package have been written in C++ using Rcpp without which various functions would lose a considerable amount of computational efficiency leading to major parts of the package becoming impractical to use.

 ## Downstream dependencies